ajilibrahim20/RyverChat/README.md

 # RyverChat
-A web app to chat
+A web app to chat and create rooms. authentication with Google and Facebook.